ZIP Code 19554 in Shartlesville, PA

 Education, Health & Community

-In 2023, 15.00% of adults (25+) have a bachelor's degree or higher, which is far lower than the national rate (35.00%).
-High school or higher is 96.30%, which is far higher than the national rate (89.40%).
-The uninsured rate is 8.40%, which is on par with the state rate (5.60%).
+In 2024, 14.50% of adults (25+) have a bachelor's degree or higher, which is far lower than the national rate (35.00%).
+High school or higher is 96.90%, which is far higher than the national rate (89.40%).
+The uninsured rate is 5.30%, which is comparable to the national rate (8.60%).
 The share of people in poverty is 0.00%, which is comparable to the national rate (8.70%), down 9.60 percentage points since 2011.
 This points to a pronounced improvement in local conditions - rising incomes, firmer consumer demand, and a stronger tax base.
 Among residents ages 3+, the largest enrollment group is elementary (100.00%).
 College enrollment is 0.00%, which is on par with the state rate (27.30%), meaning the community mirrors broader higher-education participation.

 Explore More: Educational Attainment Health Insurance Poverty Over Time School Enrollment